makersacademy/airport_challenge/README.md

 I would like a default airport capacity that can be overridden as appropriate
 ```

+The application has 3 classes - a Plane class that allows you to land planes, a Airport class that allows you to takeoff and a Weather class that generates a random number between 1 and 10 every time it is instantiated.
+This then determines the weather and whether the plane is able to land or take off.

 The application is fully tested using Rspec and can be easily run from the terminal.

 ### Screenshots